 As a topical retinoid, tretinoin promotes faster growth of new skin cells, helping to keep your skin renewed, refreshed and free of the wear that can occur when you spend time in the sun, wind or in other skin-unfriendly environments.

-Originally approved by the FDA in the early 1960s, tretinoin is one of the most studied skincare medications available today.
+Originally approved by the FDA in the early 1960s, tretinoin for acne is one of the most studied skincare medications available today.
 Countless studies show that tretinoin works well as a treatment for acne, as well as for anti-aging.

 Tretinoin can also affect your skin’s texture and pigmentation — effects that make it useful if you have atrophic, depressed or hyperpigmented acne scarring.